+The input parameters for the HV model shall be defined in accordance with paragraph A.10.5.2.

 A.10.3.6.
 Driver model

 The driver model shall contain all required tasks to drive the HV model over the test cycle and typically includes e.g. accelerator and brake pedal signals as well as clutch and selected gear position in case of a manual shift transmission.
+The driver model shall use actual vehicle speed for comparison with the desired vehicle speed defined in accordance with the test cycle of Annex 1.b.

-The driver model tasks shall be implemented as a closed-loop control.
+The driver model tasks shall be implemented as a closed-loop control and shall be in accordance with paragraph A.9.7.4.

-The shift algorithm for the manual transmission shall be in accordance with paragraph A.9.7.4.(b).
+The shift algorithm for the manual transmission shall be in accordance with paragraph A.9.7.4.3.

 A.10.4.
-System power mapping procedure

-A.10.4.1.
-General

-The purpose of the mapping procedure in this paragraph is to determine the maximum hybrid system torque and power available at each speed with a fully/sufficiently charged Rechargeable Energy Storage System.
-One of the following methods shall be used to generate a hybrid-active map.

-A.10.4.2 Mapping conditions

-Internal Combustion Engines as part of a hybrid system shall be mapped as described in this paragraph when either the HILS method (annex 8. to this gtr) or the Powertrain method (annex 9. to this gtr) are used to determine their exhaust gas pollutant emissions.
-These provisions may be applied to other types of hybrid engines, consistent with good engineering judgment.
-The mapping procedure as given in paragraph 7.4 of this gtr shall be used except as noted in this paragraph.
-The powertrain map shall be generated with the hybrid system activated as described in paragraphs A.10.4.3. or A.10.4.4. of this section.
+Hybrid system rated power determination

+The hybrid system rated power shall be determined in accordance with paragraph A.9.6.3.